dhr. dr. F. (Fred) Spier

-Spier first obtained a M.Sc. in biochemistry at the University of Leiden with research experience in plant genetic engineering and the synthesis of oligonucleotides.
-He subsequently obtained an M.A. in cultural anthropology at the Free University Amsterdam (cum laude) and a Ph.D. in cultural anthropology and social history (cum laude) at the University of Amsterdam.
+In 1978 Spier received a M.Sc. in biochemistry with distinction at the University of Leiden, NL, with research experience in plant genetic engineering and the synthesis of oligonucleotides.
+In 1987 Spier obtained an M.A. in cultural anthropology at the Free University Amsterdam (cum laude -- the highest distinction in the Netherlands) and in 1992 a Ph.D. in cultural anthropology and social history (cum laude) at the University of Amsterdam.

 Spier, Fred.
 (2011).
 El lugar del hombre en el cosmos: La Gran Historia y el futuro de la humanidad.
 Barcelona, Spain, Editorial Critica.

 Grinin, Leonid E., Carneiro, Robert L., Korotayev, Andrey V. & Spier, Fred (eds.)
 (2011).
 Evolution: Cosmic, Biological,and Social.
 Volgograd, 'Uchitel' Publishing House.

 Spier, Fred.
 (2010).
 Big History and the Future of Humanity.
-Oxford, UK, Wiley-Blackwell.
+Malden, MA, Oxford, UK, Wiley-Blackwell.